jppunnett/dboom/README.md

 - Each concurrent request is a coroutine
 - Stats coroutine to collect statistics
 - Should take advantage of multiple cores

+## TODO
+- review how invoking curl.
+Can be more efficient?
+- update Makefile to use += on CFLAGS and others
+- Use Travis
+- Update to use latest version of libdill.